Shopify Orders Count Analytics

 Select the time range that you want the {{object2}} to be calculated for

-Instead of manually loading the Orders Count data in a worksheet, you can get going faster by starting with one of our Analytics template workbooks.
-These workbooks come pre-loaded with the types of analytics that our clients tend to need most.
+Instead of manually loading the Orders Count data in a worksheet, you can get going faster by starting with one of our Analytics template spreadsheets.
+These spreadsheets come pre-loaded with the types of analytics that our clients tend to need most.

 The worksheet will automatically load with the following columns: